 No stranger to challenges, he flew 30 missions over Europe in World War II as a B-17 bomber pilot.
 "I knew what it meant to look my own fear in the face and go on to do my duty because the lives of my crew and the destiny of my country depended on it," he said.

-"If you are prepared, you will be confident, and will do the job." he said and was inducted into the 1990 Football Hall of Fame.
+"If you are prepared, you will be confident, and will do the job," he said.